grant-brooks/Stainless-II/README.md

 ##Updated Performance

 **Stainless** uses Nitrous for JavaScript, and fully supports HTML 5.
-Compatibility with websites is comparable to Mobile Safari.*
+Website compatibility is comparable to Mobile Safari.*
 ######*Trials were conducted through use of [The Acid3 Test] (http://acid3.acidtests.org/).

 ##Disclaimer on Privacy Concerns